lbarros-arista/media-and-entertainment/README.md

 # Arista M&E SMPTE 2110 Real Time Network with MCS controller

-This repo includes a SMPTE 2110 Real Time datacenter network with a RED and a BLUE spine and RED and BLUE leafs.
+This repo includes a SMPTE 2110 Real Time datacenter with a RED and a BLUE spine and RED and BLUE leafs.

 ## Introduction